Candalides gilberti

 Candalides gilberti, the northern pencil-blue, is a species of butterfly of the family Lycaenidae.
 It is found in Australia in the Northern Territory and the north of Western Australia.

+Appearance

 The wingspan is about 30 mm.
 Adults are blue.

 The larvae have been recorded feeding on Decaisnina signata and Alstonia actinophylla.
 Pupation takes place in a mottled brown pupa with a length of about 14 mm.